Prince-Tee/continuousIntegration_Devops/README.md

 Run Ansible playbook: Deploys infrastructure or applications.
 Ansible playbook. : - Uses the sshagent step to ensure the SSH key is available for Ansible. - Runs the ansiblePlaybook step with the specified parameters . #### To ensure jenkins properly connects to all servers, you will need to install another plugin known as ssh agent , after that, go to manage jenkins > credentials > global > add credentials , usee ssh username and password , fill out the neccesary details and save.

 Clean Workspace: Cleans up files post-build.

+# Parameterizing Jenkinsfile For Ansible Deployment

+Update SIT Inventory
+Define servers in the sit inventory file:

+[tooling]
+SIT-Tooling-Web-Server-Private-IP-Address

+[todo]
+SIT-Todo-Web-Server-Private-IP-Address

+[lb]
+SIT-Nginx-Private-IP-Address

+[db:vars]
+ansible_user=ec2-user
+ansible_python_interpreter=/usr/bin/python

+[db]
+SIT-DB-Server-Private-IP-Address
+Add Parameters to Jenkinsfile
+Introduce parameters for environment and tags:

+pipeline {
+    agent any
+    parameters {
+       string(name: 'inventory', defaultValue: 'dev',  description: 'This is the inventory file for the environment to deploy configuration') string(name: 'tags', defaultValue: '', description: 'Ansible tags to limit execution') }
+}

+(Screenshot)

+Update the inventory path with this : ${inventory}

+Default values ensure the dev environment is used if no other value is specified.

+Update the jenkins file to included the ansible tags before it runs playbook

+Execute Pipeline in Jenkins
+Go to the pipeline job in Jenkins.
+Select Build with Parameters.
+Input values for the environment (e.g., sit) and tags (e.g., webserver).
+Click Build Now to execute the deployment.

+(screenshot)
+(screenshot)

+# CI/CD Pipeline for PHP TODO Application
+We previously set up a tooling website deployment through Ansible.
+Now, we are adding another PHP application to our infrastructure management.
+This application includes unit tests, making it ideal for demonstrating an end-to-end CI/CD pipeline.

+The deployment goal is to use Artifactory for storing and deploying code artifacts, bypassing direct Git integration, this will be done by installing artifactory on a new server.

+Install Artifactory
+Install artifactory by following this guide https://www.fosstechnix.com/install-jfrog-artifactory-on-ubuntu-24-04-lts/

+(screenshot)